mjbradvica/ChainStrategy/README.md

 #### Using A Base Handler

-If you find yourself repeating yourself in multiple handlers you may create your own base handler to accomplish common tasks.
+If you find yourself repeating yourself in multiple handlers you may create a base handler to accomplish common tasks.

 The example shows an abstract handler that will override the Middleware method.
 Middleware just calls DoWork under the hood.